taham0/taham0.github.io/_pages/about.md

 Previously, I spent four wonderful years as an undergraduate student at **LUMS**.
 Supervised by remarkable advisors [Prof. Zafar A. Qazi](https://web.lums.edu.pk/~zafar/), [Ihsan A. Qazi](https://www.ihsanqazi.com/), and [Prof. Agha A. Raza](https://aghaaliraza.com/), I worked to create a more inclusive and robust framework for federated learning.
 Our focus on device participation in developing countries provided valuable insights into system heterogeneity and its impact on federated learning.

 During my final year, I also worked under my brilliant mentors [Prof. Tianyin Xu](https://tianyin.github.io/) and [Prof. Owolabi Legunsen](https://www.cs.cornell.edu/~legunsen/) at **UIUC SysNet** on automatic testing for cloud system reliability.
-This experience deepened my fascination with complex systems, exposing me to real-world failures in heterogeneous hardware and software configurations.
+Through this fascinating experience, I became more aware of the challenges of ensuring reliability and performance in complex systems comprising multiple integrated components.

 <hr class="solid">